hiddenswitch/Spellsource/spellsource-web/src/pages-markdown/wiki/Shun_He.md

 ---

-![Shun He, Grand Alchemist of the Lotus
-Empire](Shun He Rev.png "fig:Shun He, Grand Alchemist of the Lotus Empire") Shun He is the Grand Alchemist of the [Lotus Empire](/wiki/Lotus_Empire "wikilink"), a blind monk and leader of the [Human](/wiki/Humans "wikilink") settlers.
+![Shun He, Grand Alchemist of the Lotus Empire](/static/wiki/Shun%20He%20Rev.png "fig:Shun He, Grand Alchemist of the Lotus Empire") Shun He is the Grand Alchemist of the [Lotus Empire](/wiki/Lotus_Empire "wikilink"), a blind monk and leader of the [Human](/wiki/Humans "wikilink") settlers.